eorus/alperorus/content/en/posts/my-jamstack-site-hugo-pico.md

----
++++
-draft: false
+draft = false
-date: 2023-02-07T18:03:22+03:00
-title: "How I Build My Jamstack Site With Hugo, Cloudflare Pages and Git?"
-slug: my-jamstack-site-hugo-pico
-author: Alper Orus

-topics:
-  - Open Source

-tags:
-  - Hugo
-  - Pico
-  - Jamstack
-  - Kiss

-# series:
-  -
+date = "2023-02-07T18:03:22+03:00"

-description: In this article, I will talk about how I created this site with Hugo, Cloudflare Pages and Git and what I want to add over time, rather than the topics I want to mention.
+title = "How I Build My Jamstack Site With Hugo, Cloudflare Pages and Git?" slug = "my-jamstack-site-hugo-pico" author = ["Alper"] topics = ["Open Source"] tags = ["Hugo", "Website", "Pico", "Jamstack", "Blog", "Kiss" ] series = ["Theme"] description= "In this article, I will talk about how I created this site with Hugo, Cloudflare Pages and Git and what I want to add over time, rather than the topics I want to mention."

-#Image: "/images/hugo-static-site-generator.jpg"
----
++++

 For a long time, I wanted to create a site to transfer my notes and share my experiences.
 Two important points were both adapting to the developing [Jamstack](https://jamstack.org) trend and creating a completely self-produced theme that fits the *semantic html* structure.